CiscoDevNet/webex-contact-center-widget-starter/Examples/Widgets/prebuild-app-widget/README.md

-# 🚀 WCC Widget Starter: Prebuild App Widget Example
+# 🚀 WXCC Widget Starter: Prebuild App Widget Example

 [![Generic badge](https://img.shields.io/badge/Completion-95-green)](https://shields.io/)
 This widget starter kit demonstrates how to build an iframe-based WXCC desktop widget.
 The purpose of this example is to allow you to reuse your existing web application while also leveraging the WXCC desktop's shared data (i.e., the STORE) and JS-SDK API.
 Regardless of whether the widget is a Web Component or an IFrame, the following fundamental principles should be followed.